The Mosel Valley Wine Guide

 mosel-riesling-label-terms-germany

 Classification is the first layer of identifying quality in German wine.
-There are essentially 3 classifications to know in the Mosel: Qualitatswein (QbA), Pradikatswein, and VDP.
+There are essentially three classifications to be aware of in the Mosel: QualitÀtswein (QbA), PrÀdikatswein, and VDP.

 A wine produced in the Mosel region that meets a minimum ripeness level is a QbA.
-Quality varies in this category, from bulk wines like Black Cat Riesling to decent quality everyday Riesling wines sourced from all over the Mosel.
+However, quality varies in this category, from bulk wines like Black Cat Riesling to decent-quality everyday Riesling wines sourced from all over the Mosel.

 Pradikatswein German Wine Classification by Wine Folly